jakemcc/jakemccrary.com/source/_posts/2014-06-21-comparing-clojure-testing-library-outputs.markdown

 ```

 Speclj's test output above isn't hard to parse.
 Pretty easily can pick
 out the expected and actual values.
-Definitly an improvement over the basic
+Definitely an improvement over the basic
 `clojure.test` output.
 It be nice if it did a bit more to help you spot the difference.

 ##### Midje #####

 [Midje](https://github.com/marick/Midje) is used by some of the
-projects I work on so I have some experiance with it.
+projects I work on so I have some experience with it.
 Unlike the other
 libraries mentioned it switches up the assertion syntax.
 In Midje the
 expected value is on the right side of `=>`.